mliang4/HMMbvs/README.md

 git clone git@github.com:mliang4/HMMbvs.git
 ```

-Then, copy and paste the following in a R or RStudio console, which will install the package to the R library:
+Then, open an R or RStudio console and set the working directory to the path of the package.
+Run the following command, which will install the package to the R library:

 ```R
 library(devtools)